harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 An object can be coerced from a Hash of options.

-Installation
+Installation and Dependencies
 ----
 - This module requires at least Rakudo 2020.11.

-- As of late 2020, HarfBuzz's font subsetting capability is not commonly packaged yet and you'll mostly likely need to build HarfBuzz from source.
+- As of late 2020, HarfBuzz's font subsetting capability is not packaged yet.
+It seems destined to be included with [HarfBuzz 2.8.0+](https://archlinux.org/packages/extra/x86_64/harfbuzz/) releases.

-- The HarfBuzz font shaping and subsetting libraries can be downloaded and built from https://github.com/harfbuzz/harfbuzz.
+- In the meantime, HarfBuzz font shaping and subsetting libraries can be downloaded and built from https://github.com/harfbuzz/harfbuzz.